 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Collection Bureau Services, Inc. was founded in 1976.
+They’re legit.
+According to the Better Business Bureau (BBB), Collection Bureau Services, Inc. is a legitimate collection agency, founded in 1976.
 The BBB established CBS’ profile page in 2005.
-CBS is listed as a collection agency.
 The BBB lists 5 alternate phone numbers for CBS.
 Buzzfile estimates CBS’ annual revenue at $7.0 million and the size of its headquarters staff at 26 employees.

 Collection Bureau Services provides debt collection services to a variety of clients, including healthcare providers such as hospitals, clinics, and private physicians; government agencies at the state, county, and municipal levels; legal and professional businesses such as attorney firms, CPA’s, and psychiatrists; utility companies, including water, gas, and electricity; financial services, such as banks and credit unions; and property management firms, including individual landlords.

 As of December 2017, the BBB has closed 8 complaints against Collection Bureau Services in the preceding 3 years, with 3 complaints closed in the past 12 months.
 Most of these complaints alleged problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has received 16 complaints about CBS.
-Justia lists at least 4 cases of civil litigation involving Collection Bureau Services.
+Justia lists at least 4 cases of civil litigation involving CBS.

 In April 2004, in the Supreme Court of the State of Montana, a judge issued an Opinion in a case in which Collection Bureau Services, challenged an earlier decision that had found them guilty of violating the Montana Collection Act (MCA) and the Fair Debt Collection Practices Act (FDCPA).
 In the initial case, the plaintiff had issued eight bad checks in amounts ranging from $10.20 to $25.00 to merchants such as Pizza Hut and the Golden Spur.
 The total amount of all bad checks was $148.96.
 The businesses who received the checks hired CBS to collect the delinquent amounts, and Collection Bureau Services, sent the plaintiff eight separate letters—one for each check.
 Each letter demanded payment for the face value of the check plus a $30.00 collection fee, so that the total amount the plaintiff owed CBS was $388.96.
 Subsequently, CBS sent the plaintiff a single letter demanding payment for the entire amount.
 This letter included the following language: